Growyourbrand.net Reference notes on brand consequence May 2026

 • Accenture launched on January 1, 2001 with a large global campaign, legal clearance, linguistic screening, and client-transition work.

-• The name was mocked as abstract consulting language, but abstraction made it ownable, portable, and less tied to accounting heritage.
+• The name was mocked as abstract consulting language, but abstraction made it ownable, portable, and less tied to the accounting firm it was leaving.

 • Arthur Andersen's 2002 collapse made the rename look strategically prescient because Accenture had already moved its identity out of the blast radius.